EmeraldZhu/EmeraldZhu/README.md

 - 👀 I’m interested in Fullstack Web Development, Android and iOS Application Development, and CyberSecurity
 - 🌱 I’m currently learning JavaScript, Backend Web Development, C, and Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @zhuemerald@gmail.com and @https://www.instagram.com/emeraldzhu/

 <!---
 EmeraldZhu/EmeraldZhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.